Khushi130404/Regulexa/README.md

 - Comparisons: Side-by-side comparison of Ridge, Lasso, and Elastic-Net.

 - Metrics: Evaluation using metrics like Mean Squared Error (MSE) and R².

+## Tech Used

+- Jupyter Notebook: For interactive coding and visualizations.

+- scikit-learn (sklearn): For implementing regularization techniques and machine learning models.

+- Matplotlib: For creating visualizations.

+- NumPy: For numerical computations.

+- Pandas: For data manipulation and analysis.